Ian1971/mcbuilderwand/README.md

 Hopefully it is self-explanatory.

 ## Quick start ##
-To install double click the mcaddon file
+1. To install double click the mcaddon file
+2. Be sure to enable experimental modding in the world settings

 ### Builder wand ###
 1. Find the builder wand in the creative inventory.